The-Alchemist/cassandra_fdw/README.md

 ## Prepare

-In addition to normal PostgreSQL FDW pre-reqs, the primary specific requirement for this FDW is the Cassandra2 C/C++ driver version 2.3 (https://github.com/datastax/cpp-driver) which we will set up as part of the following section.
+In addition to normal PostgreSQL FDW pre-reqs, the primary specific requirement for this FDW is the Cassandra CPP driver version 2.3 (https://github.com/datastax/cpp-driver) which we will set up as part of the following section.